leonserka/airline-reservation-system-final-/README.md

 # ✈️ Airline Reservation System (Django)

-The **Airline Reservation System** is a web application built with the Django framework that enables users to search, book, and cancel flight tickets.
-Administrators can manage flights and view all reservations through the Django Admin Panel.
+The **Airline Reservation System** is a full-stack web application built with the Django framework and PostgreSQL(via Docker and Flyway migrations).It allows users to search, book, and cancel flight tickets, while administrators can manage flights and monitor all reservations through the Django Admin Panel.

 ---